 A quality contractor will make sure that end-of-day clean-up is always taken care of by his crew, whether the project lasts one day or spans several weeks.
-Establish that he will remove trash (and learn where it will be disposed of), pick up stray items like nails from floors and outdoor areas, and wipe down surfaces that have gotten dusty during construction at the end of every work day.
+Establish that he will remove trash, and understand where he’ll dispose it.
+Also make sure he’ll pick up stray items like nails from floors and outdoor areas, and wipe down surfaces that have gotten dusty during construction, at the end of every work day.

 #11 “How and where will tools and materials be stored if the job spans multiple days?”

 Part of keeping a clean, clutter-free workspace once the team has left for the day includes putting tools away.
-If they have large pieces of equipment they plan on storing in your home every evening, be sure to discuss where they will be kept and how they will be transported there.
-(You probably don’t want heavy items to be dragged across your hardwood floors on their way to the garage.)
+If they have large pieces of equipment they plan on storing in your home every evening, be sure to discuss where they’re kept and how they’re transported.
+(You probably don’t want heavy items dragged across your hardwood floors on their way to the garage.)